 Average Weather in Erie Pennsylvania, United States

-In Erie, the temperature typically varies from 21°F to 79°F over the course of the year, and is rarely below 7°F or above 86°F.
+In Erie, the summers are warm and partly cloudy and the winters are freezing, windy, and mostly cloudy.
+Over the course of the year, the temperature typically varies from 21°F to 79°F and is rarely below 7°F or above 86°F.

 The warm season lasts for 3.7 months, from May 30 to September 21, with an average daily high temperature above 70°F. The hottest day of the year is July 20, with an average high of 79°F and low of 66°F.